3D Foiling Trick Within a Discharge Print

 Artwork: The easiest way to create 3D foil is to substitute the black keyline or outline design element with a puff ink screen, flash it, then print a foil adhesive screen.
 However adding a textured puff base can increase the quality and ease of 3D foiling.
 While the outline method works for line art below 1/8th of an inch line weight, larger areas like the Mucom oval’s large ‘M’ (a symbol for the micron btw!) may be difficult to cover smoothly with foil.
 The answer is to texture the puff base plate with patterns found in Photoshop.
 The result will be a textured base plate followed by a separate screen with a solid overprint of foil adhesive.
 This texturing creates bumps and imparts a ‘gold nugget’ look to the foil process when the shirt is run through the oven after the foil is peeled.
 First we will explore patterns in Photoshop and how to create textures for the puff base plate.
 Then we’ll show how to use it in the previous design and how we can combine waterbase and discharge inks with this design process.

 Notice all patterns have air surrounding the small puff elements.
 This allows for fast flash times, as well as providing ‘bumps’ that cause the foil to have both a bright pin point reflection as well as dark shadows to create the sparkle effect.
-The size of the textures on the previous page are about right for a good puff foil effect, any closer together and the puff would be solid with no valleys, any larger and the texture would be too big to work for this application.
+The size of the art is important.
+The pattern must be able to be imaged well on a 110 mesh.
+If the pattern is too fine like those above it will not image well.
+Click here to read more.